w3c/trace-context/spec/10-overview.md

 Tracing tools can provide two levels of compliant behavior interacting with trace context:

-- At a minimum they MUST propagate the `traceparent` and `tracestate` headers and guarantee traces are not broken. this behavior is also referred to as forwarding a trace.
+- At a minimum they MUST propagate the `traceparent` and `tracestate` headers and guarantee traces are not broken.
+This behavior is also referred to as forwarding a trace.
 - In addition they CAN also choose to participate in a trace by modifying the `traceparent` header and relevant parts of the `tracestate` header containing their proprietary information.
 This is also referred to as participating in a trace.

 A tracing tool can choose to change this behavior for each individual request to a component it is monitoring.